idostainberg/HW2/README.md

 All nested columns within the right frame (.col-3, .col-4, .col-8) also switch to full width (100%) and stack vertically.

-All content boxes maintain a consistent minimum height of 70px for a uniform mobile look
+All content boxes maintain a consistent minimum height of 70px for a uniform mobile look.

+link for the project: